 - was connected with matter that had a legitimate purpose,

-- was arrested following an unlawful search and seizure, and/or,
+- got arrested following an unlawful search and seizure, and/or,

 - was entrapped.

-A wobbler means that a prosecutor can charge the offense as either a:
+A wobbler means that the D.A. can prosecute the offense as either a:

 - misdemeanor, or

 Misdemeanor child pornography is typically punishable by up to one year in county jail.
-Most felony child pornography cases are punishable by three years in the California state prison.
+Most felony child pornography cases are punishable by a three-year prison sentence.

 Our California criminal defense attorneys will highlight the following in this article: